Alternative to Claiming Section 321 For Your Small Shipments Into the USA (2026 update)

 What Is Section 321 US Customs?

-Section 321 is a US Customs and Border Protection (CBP) regulation that sets the de minimis threshold for imports.
+Section 321 was a US Customs and Border Protection (CBP) regulation that sets the de minimis threshold for imports.

-This rule has fueled the rapid growth of cross-border e-commerce.
+This rule had fueled the rapid growth of cross-border e-commerce.
 In 2020, 636 million parcels entered the US under Section 321; by mid-2024, volumes exceeded 1 billion.

 Is entry type 86 referring to the same thing as section 321?